How to use Image Correction Filters

 BarcodeResults results = BarcodeReader.Read("sharpen.webp", myOptionsExample);

-// Export file to disk
+// Export the filtered image(s) to disk.

 results.ExportFilterImagesToDisk("gaussianBlur.png");